nix-community/crate2nix/README.md

 Contributions in the form of documentation and bug fixes are highly welcome.
 Please start a discussion with me before working on larger features.

 I'd really appreciate tests for all new features.
-Please run `cargo test` before submitting a pull request.
+Please run `./run_tests.sh` before submitting a pull request.

 Feature ideas are also welcome -- just know that this is a pure hobby side project and I will not allocate a lot of bandwidth to this.
 Therefore, important bug fixes are always prioritised.

 By submitting a pull request, you agree to license your changes via all the current licenses of the project.

+### Regenerating Cargo.nix files for tests

+If you change `crate2nix` such that it will produce a different output, you may need to regenerate some of the Cargo.toml files.
+Not all `Cargo.toml` files can be generated during test time because crate2nix does not work in sandboxes in some cases where cargo needs to write to lock files (I should file bugs for this).

+`regenerate_cargo_nix.sh` should do what you want.
+Additional diffs in packageIds are, unfortunately, expected.

+### Running tests

+`run_tests.sh` will regenerate build files AND run cargo test for you.
+It will call out to nix to build the sample projects -- so a considerable number of dependencies will be fetched and built.
+Consecutive runs are much faster.